nicufarmache/lovelace-big-slider-card/README.md

 ### HACS
 This card is available in [HACS][hacs] (Home Assistant Community Store).
-Just add `nicufarmache/lovelace-big-slider-card` as a custom Lovelace respository and search for `Slider Button Card` in Frontend tab.
+Just add `nicufarmache/lovelace-big-slider-card` as a custom Lovelace respository and search for `Slider Button Card`.

 ### Manual